Ultimate Guide To Setting New Year’s Intentions

 2. Choose your focus

-The key to seeing growth in any area of your life is selecting very few things to focus on and giving them your all.
-What part of your life are you ready to create big changes in this coming year?
+The key to seeing growth in any area of your life is selecting the right things to focus on and going all in.
+What part of your life or business are you ready to create big changes in this coming year?

 3. Set your intention